Benchmark comparison for Jetson Nano, TX2, Xavier NX and AGX

 Table 2.
 GPU kernel times for 2K image processing (1920×1080, 16 bits per channel, milliseconds)

-Total processing time is calculated for values from gray rows of the table.
+Total kernel times are calculated for the values from the colored rows of the table.
 This is done to show the maximum performance benchmarks on GPU for a specified set of image processing modules which correspond to camera applications.
 These are estimates for GPU processing times, though there are pauses between kernels and CPU-based processing also influences on total processing time which will be more than total kernel time.